robipop22/dnb-stack/README.md

 We use [`@testing-library/cypress`](https://testing-library.com/cypress) for selecting elements on the page semantically.

-To run a specific test(flow) in development, run `FLOW=books pnpm cypress:run:flow` which will start the dev server for the app as well as the Cypress client.
+To run a specific test(flow) in development, run `FLOW=books bun cypress:run:flow` which will start the dev server for the app as well as the Cypress client.
 Make sure the app is running.

 By _flow_ we want to define some user flows that we will test.
-For example, if we want to test the app with a user that wants to see the list of books, we can test that by running `FLOW=books pnpm cypress:run:flow`.
+For example, if we want to test the app with a user that wants to see the list of books, we can test that by running `FLOW=books bun cypress:run:flow`.

 This can be later extended to run multiple flows.
 Followed the provided example to extend this further.